sandeep45/sandeep45.github.io/_posts/2018-07-22-distinct-vs-distinct-on.md

 ORDER BY organizations.id, campaigns.name
 ```

 Ehhhh...
 Breaks applied.
 This wont work and error out.
-One a `group by` has been applied, then all other columns from the table on the right which have multiple values, must either also be in the `group_by` that is therefore being unique or must be in an aggregate function and thus again being unique.
+Once a `group by` has been applied, then all other columns from the table on the right which have multiple values, must either also be in the `group_by` that is therefore being unique or must be in an aggregate function and thus again being unique.
 This makes sense because on the left side, sql is only printing 1 organization, but each organization has 3 campaigns, it needs to know which campaign out of the 3 to print on that row.
 We need to tell that by using an aggregate function.

 The exact error SQL throws: